beatricemazz/project_CBA/README.md

 1. **Patient-Specific Virtual Care** (Macro-1)
 2. **Hospital Simulation & Education Network** (Macro-2)

 > ⚠️ **NB:** This project was carried out as part of the first-year Data Science curriculum, within the course Quantitative Models for Economics (QME).
 Our team completed a systematic review, and in this context, We focused on the statistical analysis and visualization of the data, producing charts, sensitivity analyses, and interactive outputs.
-You can access the full review by clicking here.
+You can access the full review by clicking [here](./Systematic_Review_GroupL.pdf)

 ## Core Analysis Modules
 - **Monte Carlo Simulation** (`monte_carlo_analysis.py`)